ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Endpoints MUST NOT send DATAGRAM frames using a Context ID until they have either sent or received a REGISTER_DATAGRAM_CONTEXT Capsule with the same Context ID.
-However, due to reordering, an endpoint that receives a DATAGRAM frame with an unknown Context ID MUST NOT treat it as an error, it SHALL instead drop the DATAGRAM frame silently, or buffer it temporarily while awaiting the corresponding REGISTER_DATAGRAM_CONTEXT Capsule.
+However, reordering can cause DATAGRAM frames to be received with an unknown Context ID.
+Receipt of such frames MUST NOT be treated as an error.
+Endpoints SHALL drop the DATAGRAM frame silently, or buffer it temporarily while awaiting the corresponding REGISTER_DATAGRAM_CONTEXT Capsule.
+Intermediaries SHALL drop the DATAGRAM frame silently, MAY buffer it, or forward it on immediately.

 Endpoints MUST NOT register the same Context ID twice on the same stream.
 This also applies to Context IDs that have been closed using a